-When it comes to website management, controlling the pages indexed by search engines is crucial to maintaining a clean, effective and efficient web presence.
+When it comes to website management, controlling the pages indexed by search engines is crucial to maintain a clean and efficient web presence.
 The indexation of a page refers to the process by which search engines like Google include that page in their search results.
 While ensuring that key pages are indexed is vital for visibility and traffic, there are instances where you might want to prevent certain pages or folders from being indexed.

 Not all pages on a website are meant to be found via search engines.
 Pages under construction, administrative pages, duplicate content, or private sections of a site should remain hidden from search engine results to maintain the quality and relevance of your indexed content.
 By preventing these pages from being indexed, you can protect sensitive information, improve user experience, and enhance your overall SEO strategy.